bharath-inukurthi/Focus-enhancer-chrome-plugin/README.md

 - Modify styles via `styles/styles.css`.

 ## 📜 License
-This project is licensed under the **MIT License**.
+This project is licensed under the **Apach 2.0 License**.
 Please give proper credit if you use or modify this work.

 ---
 Happy Focusing! 🚀 Stay Productive! 💪